markkukuismin/gap-com/README.md

 > opt.lambda = lambda[GapIndex]
 ```

-which returns gap-statistic values (Gap_lambda), the index of the largest regularization parameter which maximizes the gap-statistics (GapIndex) and the largest regularization parameter which maximizes gap-statistics (opt.lambda).
+which returns gap-statistic values (Gap_lambda), the index of the largest regularization parameter which maximizes the gap-statistics (GapIndex) and the largest value of the regularization parameter which maximizes gap-statistics (opt.lambda).

 # Example